-Tyler Blind Posted about 4 years ago Preparing our cities for coming global upheavals (climatic, societal, man made and natural catastrophes) by neighborhoods, by city blocks.
+Tyler Blind Posted over 4 years ago Preparing our cities for coming global upheavals (climatic, societal, man made and natural catastrophes) by neighborhoods, by city blocks.
 Sounds great.
 Got any suggestions for what should be done?
 I'd like to read them, think on them, and respond.
 One thing that came to my mind while reading your proposal is that.. if people in these cities and suburban areas understood the danger they were in, they would be making the changes necessary to avoid the upheavals in the first place.
 They would be growing their own food, producing their own electricity through sustainable/clean methods, and reconnecting with their immediate community.
 You don't see this happening in large scale yet because people are convinced that everything is fine.
 "Business as usual".
 I think it will take a hard hit at home to shake the majority of Americans out of their dreamy slumber.
 I'm preparing for the food crisis by working at an organic farm.
 I'm going to learn to grow my own food, and I plan on offering a gardening service next spring and summer to people in the suburban sprawl where my parents currently live.
 Since I have never lived in the city, I don't know what it would take for people to survive there.
 I don't know what changes people need to make specifically, in regards to growing food locally and producing energy locally.
 People in the cities have to figure that out for themselves.
 I think that's the message, really.
 We have to work with our immediate community to create a better life for ourselves.